 Dear Amazon Associates Support,

-We would like to access our Amazon Associates conversions via data feeds (Amazon Activity report) in order to better work with our conversion data.
-Could you please provide us with the necessary Amazon Activity Report credentials?
+We would like to access our Amazon Associates conversions via S3 data feeds (Amazon Activity report) in order to better work with our conversion data.
+Could you please provide us with the necessary Amazon S3 data feed (Activity Report) credentials?

 Thank you very much.

-Once you have received your Amazon Associates Activity Report credentials and created your wecantrack account, you can fill in our Amazon data source form and fill in your Amazon Associates Activity Report credentials.
+Once you have received your Amazon Associates S3 Data Feed (Activity Report) credentials and created your wecantrack account, you can fill in our Amazon data source form with your Amazon Associates S3 Data Feed credentials.

 Data Sources > Affiliate Networks > Amazon

 You can find your Amazon Associates ID on the top right, after logging into your Amazon Associates account.